 Thus far unknown in Hungary, Dardanus is Rameau's fifth effort in the genre, making it a relatively early opera of his.
 Dating from 1739, the work makes reference to Greek mythology, the source of some of its familiar characters.
 The story itself, however, is the invention of its librettist, Charles-Antoine Le Clerc de La Bruère.
 The interesting aspect about this work's genesis is the fact that it was revised several times: first in 1744, and then again in 1760.
 The third version brought t...he hitherto tepidly received opera true acclaim, to the extent that Rameau would henceforth be referred to as 'the creator of Dardanus'.

-The concert will be preceded, at 5 pm, by an introductory presentation by Benoît Dratwicki entitled Prelude in the Glass Hall, which will be open to anyone holding a ticket for the performance.
+The concert will be preceded, at 5 pm, by an introductory presentation by Benoît Dratwicki entitled Prelude in the Glass Hall (in English with Hungarian interpretation), which will be open to anyone holding a ticket for the performance.

 Presented by: Müpa Budapest